Skip to Content

 Bike the Yosemite Valley

 I’ve mentioned biking a few times already, so I’d be remiss not to call it out more specifically as an activity all its own.
-The valley is crowded and has limited parking so exploring by car isn’t really feasible in peak months.
+The valley is crowded and has limited parking so exploring by car isn’t always feasible in peak months.
 But it’s also pretty compact, so it’s ideal for biking around to the highlights, freeing yourself from waiting on shuttles that can sometimes be delayed or full.

 There are a number of bike rental locations in the valley open in warmer months.
 Those include locations at Curry Village, Yosemite Village, and at Yosemite Valley Lodge.
 We also spotted a location at the Ahwahnee Hotel exclusive for guests of that property.
 Both adult and kid bikes are usually available for rent as well as bikes with trailers if you have toddlers or young kids not ready to ride on their own.

 But if you are in a position to come to Yosemite with your own bikes, I’d recommend it highly!
-Our family actually purchased a bike rack for our car for purposes of our first Yosemite trip and got so much value out of that decision.
+Our family actually purchased a bike rack for our car for purposes of our first Yosemite trip and have gotten so much value out of that decision.
 It saved serious time and money, and we were able to have bikes available for the entirety of our stay right where we needed them.

 Drive Up to Glacier Point

 Some of the most jaw dropping views of Yosemite are available from high atop the valley floor from Glacier Point.
-The drive from Yosemite Village takes about 45 minutes, but it well worth it.
+The drive from Yosemite Valley and Village area takes about 45 minutes, but it well worth it.
 You can’t get more amazing lookouts to see Half Dome, Vernal and Nevada Falls, and the entire valley.
 If your kids get carsick, just be aware the road is steep and winding so roll down the windows for air or pack some meds to help!

 Hike Sentinel Dome